Devotion To The Blessed Sacrament

 By the Real Presence is meant that Jesus Christ is really and truly,

-body and blood, soul and divinity, present in the Blessed Sacrament,
+and divinity, present in the Blessed Sacrament,

 under the form and appearance of bread and wine.